biosp4rk/mzmr/readme.txt

 9. Misc
 10. Version History (MZMR)
 11 Version History (MZMRR)
+12. Links

 -----------
 1. Overview
 -----------
-Metroid Zero Mission Randomizer is a program created by biospark and expaned on by Captain Glitch that lets you randomize various aspects of Metroid Zero Mission, primarily item locations.
+Metroid Zero Mission Randomizer is a program created by biospark and expanded on by Captain Glitch that lets you randomize various aspects of Metroid Zero Mission, primarily item locations.
 It can also randomize palettes, enemies, text, music, bosses, and enemy stats.
 It is only compatible with the North American (U) version of the game.

 Bug reports and questions should be directed to the MZMRR thread on the Metroid Construction forums: https://forum.metroidconstruction.com/index.php/topic,5051.msg66266.html#msg66266
 You can also find the latest updates and releases there.